ceph/ceph/doc/rados/operations/crush-map.rst

 ``weight``

-:Description: The CRUSH weight for the OSD.
+:Description: The CRUSH weight for the OSD, normally its size measure in terabytes (TB).
 :Type: Double
 :Required: Yes
 :Example: ``2.0``